zacmiony/Google-Homepage/README.md

 # Google-Homepage

+Simple clone of main Google Search site.

-Traning project from "The Odin Project" course.
+#1 traning project from "The Odin Project" course.

 ## Also i try some Markdown below: